Skip to main content

 Vitamin K Activates proteins involved in bone mineralization and helps bind calcium to the bone matrix.
 Leafy green vegetables (spinach, kale, broccoli), Brussels sprouts, prunes.

-Supplementation with and is often recommended for women on aromatase inhibitors, as dietary intake alone may be insufficient.
+Supplementation with calcium and vitamin D is often recommended for women on aromatase inhibitors, as dietary intake alone may be insufficient.
 It is vital to have your vitamin D levels checked via a blood test to determine the appropriate dosage.
 These supplements, however, are most effective when combined with a consistent exercise program.
 They provide the materials, but the mechanical loading tells the body where to use them.

 Academic

-A sophisticated understanding of bone preservation requires moving beyond general recommendations to a deep analysis of the cellular and molecular mechanisms at play.
+A sophisticated understanding of bone preservation during aromatase inhibitor therapy requires moving beyond general recommendations to a deep analysis of the cellular and molecular mechanisms at play.
 The conversation shifts from what to do, to precisely how these interventions function within the complex biological system of the body.
 The primary focus of a successful lifestyle protocol is the deliberate manipulation of mechanotransduction pathways to overcome the catabolic state induced by profound estrogen deprivation.

 Mechanotransduction the Cellular Response to Loading